tecladocode/web-dev-bootcamp/curriculum/section04/lectures/04_inheritance/README.md

 Always keep usability in mind when creating your sites.
 Don't hide links and other interactive elements!
 :::

-We can use the `inherit` keyword for any inheritable properties.
+We can use the `inherit` keyword for any properties, regardless of whether or not that property is an inherited property.
+The `inherit` keyword can therefore also be used to force inheritance of non-inherited properties.